-Date Source Comment Disposition cost increase that District 3 is seeking for the TH 10/23 interchange replacement project (SP 0503-91), which is currently shown in years 2023 and 2024 of the Draft APO TIP/ATP-3 ATIP.
+Date Received Source Comment Disposition 07/06/2020 Email Hi Vicki, Jeff forwarded me your note (below) pertaining to the cost increase that District 3 is seeking for the TH 10/23 interchange replacement project (SP 0503-91), which is currently shown in years 2023 and 2024 of the Draft APO TIP/ATP-3 ATIP.
 As I'm sure you are aware, funding for SP 0503-91 is rather complicated with the funding shown under multiple line items and years in the Draft TIP/ATIP.
-There are three lines in year 2023 to keep track of the NHS, Greater MN Mobility, and HSIP funds; and an additional line item in year 2024 for the AC Policy consultation with the APO cutive Director, APO staff e made the administrative dification proposal to project 0503-91 for the requested nge during the 30-day public ment.
-All approval and incorporation of the APO's TIP is pending cy Board action at its Aug.
-2020, meeting.
+There are three lines in year 2023 to keep track of the NHS, Greater MN Mobility, and HSIP funds; and an additional line item in year 2024 for the AC Payback associated with the NHS funding.
+Collectively, the total cost of this project is \$30.3 million that includes all funding sources.
+As Jeff reported, there has been a \$5.4 million cost increase to this project.
+This includes \$2.6 million for the MnDOT portion and an additional \$2.8 million for the Local portion.
+The new total cost is \$35.7 million compared to the previous \$30.3 million estimate, representing a 17.8 percent increase in the total estimated cost of the project.
+It's my understanding that the APO Draft TIP document is currently out for public review until July 24th and the APO Policy Board is expected to take action on the Draft document (including consideration of any comments it receives) at its regularly scheduled meeting on August 13th.
+We kindly ask that you forward this request as a comment from MnDOT to seek a technical correction to the funding currently programmed for SP 0503-91 and for the APO Policy Board to consider this change in finalizing its Draft TIP.
+On this end, we will work to ensure that the financial details of this project align appropriately with the APO's action.
+In consultation with the APO Executive Director, APO staff have made the administrative modification proposal to project SP 0503-91 for the requested change during the 30-day public comment.
+Final approval and incorporation into the APO's TIP is pending Policy Board action at its Aug.
+13, 2020, meeting.